Thank you for taking part

 Remember you can still use the Great British Bee Count app to identify bees - and provide top tips for helping these special pollinators.
 If you haven't already got it, you can still download it - get Great British Bee Count for iOS or Great British Bee Count for Android.

 How your sightings help bees

-Joining the Great British Bee Count is a great way to learn about bees - and helping experts learn more too.
+The Great British Bee Count is a great way to learn about bees - and help experts learn more too.

 Thousands of your verified bee sightings will contribute to the national Pollinator Monitoring Scheme – the first comprehensive health check of Britain’s bees and other pollinators.
 Find out how.

 Did you know that 270 species of bee have been recorded in Britain?

 There are 26 species of bumblebee in Britain and just one honey bee - Apis mellifera.

 Can you tell a Brown carder from a Shrill carder bee?

 Wouldn't it be fantastic if your neighbourhood was full of flourishing green spaces, for both you and pollinators to enjoy?